Exhaustive Characterization of Quantum Many-Body Scars using Commutant Algebras: Bond Algebra for the AKLT Tower as Scars

 Referring to the left and right projectors out of the above subspaces as $\Pi^{(l)}_{1,2}$ and $\Pi^{(r)}_{L-1,L}$ respectively, we numerically observe that the dimension of the common kernel of the projectors $\{\Pi^{(l)}_{1,2}, \{\Pi_{[j,j+2]}\}, \Pi^{(r)}_{L-1,L}\}$ is given by

 and in App.~\ref{subsec:AKLTanalyticOBC} we analytically prove an upper bound on the dimension of this kernel.
 We also numerically verify that this kernel is completely spanned by $\{\ket{\psi_{n, \uparrow\uparrow}}\}$ for odd system sizes, and by $\{\ket{\psi_{n, \uparrow\uparrow}}\}$ and $\ket{F}$, the ferromagnetic state, for even system sizes, all of which are eigenstates of the OBC AKLT model.
-This form of the kernel motivates the construction of the OBC bond algebra of Eq.~(\ref{eq:ACpairobc}), discussed in Sec.~\ref{subsec:AKLTscar}.
+This form of the kernel motivates the construction of the OBC bond algebra given by